How Aston Martin is looking to beef up its ‘Red Bull’ aero

 Despite the arrival of a B version, a typical aerodynamic improvement Red Bulldeployed by Aston Martin at the Spanish Grand Prix, the team struggled to significantly improve their points tally.
 She hopes that the new parts installed at Silverstone can help her raise the bar.

 First, let’s be clear, the changes Aston Martin has made for Silverstone are not on the scale of the developments seen in Spain.
-It’s more about optimizing airflow management as part of the Catalan improvements that the team probably haven’t made the most of yet.
+It’s more regarding optimizing airflow management as part of the Catalan improvements that the team probably haven’t made the most of yet.

 Read also: